Somdobomk/Module1-Challenge/README.md

 - Changed "Webpage" title to "Horiseon" to match company title.
 - Changed the color of the "SEO" span in company's name.
 - Fixed the Navbar link to allow users to be sent directly to specified sections of the page.
+- Added hover elements to navbar
 - Added alt tags to the images for better SEO and to help screen-reading tools.
 - Consolidated CSS to minimize file size and reuse code.
 - Compressed images file size.
-- Converted images from .jpg/.png to .webp.
+- Converted images from .jpg/.png to .webp. (original image folder size 50.1MB. compressed 39.2MB. webp 6.6MB)